dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Concatenation.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Concatenation Operator

-The concatenation operator, `||`, concatenates its right operand onto the end of its left operand; it operates on character string or bit string expressions.
+The concatenation operator, which you can specify using either the symbol `||` or the word `CONCAT`, concatenates its right operand onto the end of its left operand; it operates on character string or bit string expressions.